 How to clean?

-Most tool belts are made of waterproof materials, so washing them in soap and water will not just work.
+Most tool belts best are made of waterproof materials, so washing them in soap and water will not just work.
 It is because this combination will only damage the waterproofing of the material.
 To clean your tool belt, just shake off all of the loose dirt and debris then proceed to clean the entire surface with a damp but clean rag or towel.

 Where to buy?